 Imagine you're building a high-performance gaming rig.
 You've meticulously chosen the graphics card, the RAM, and the blazing-fast SSD.
 But then you pause, staring at the array of processors, each with its own cryptic code and price tag.
-The central processing unit, or CPU, is the brain of your computer, the maestro orchestrating every task, from rendering complex 3D environments to simply browsing the web.
+Now, the central processing unit, or CPU, is the brain of your computer, the maestro orchestrating every task, from rendering complex 3D environments to simply browsing the web.
 Choosing the right one, and understanding its cost, is crucial to maximizing your investment.

 Understanding the Central Processing Unit (CPU) Cost